Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Abstract

 \section{Abstract}

-{ We extend best-subset selection to linear Multi-Task Learning (MTL), where a set of linear models are jointly trained on a collection of datasets (``tasks'').
-Allowing the regression coefficients of tasks to have different sparsity patterns (i.e., different supports), we propose a modeling framework for MTL that encourages models to share information across tasks, for a given covariate, through \textit{separately} 1) shrinking the coefficient \textit{supports} together, and/or 2) shrinking the coefficient \textit{values} together.
-This allows models to borrow strength during variable selection even when the coefficient values differ markedly between tasks.
-We express our modeling framework as a Mixed-Integer Program, and propose efficient and scalable algorithms based on block coordinate descent and combinatorial local search.
-We show our estimator achieves statistically optimal prediction rates.
-Importantly, our theory characterizes how our estimator leverages the shared support information across tasks to achieve better variable selection performance.
-We evaluate the performance of our method in simulations and two biology applications.
-Our proposed approaches outperform other sparse MTL methods in variable selection and prediction accuracy.
-Interestingly, penalties that shrink the supports together often outperform penalties that shrink the coefficient values together.
-We will release an $\texttt{R}$ package implementing our methods. }
+{ We consider a problem in Multi-Task Learning (MTL) where multiple linear models are jointly trained on a collection of datasets (``tasks’’).
+A key novelty of our framework is that it allows the sparsity pattern of regression coefficients and the values of non-zero coefficients to differ across tasks while still leveraging partially shared structure.
+Our methods encourage models to share information across tasks through \textit{separately} encouraging 1) coefficient \textit{supports}, and/or 2) nonzero coefficient \textit{values} to be similar.
+This allows models to borrow strength during variable selection even when non-zero coefficient values differ across tasks.
+We propose a novel mixed-integer programming formulation for our estimator.
+We develop custom scalable algorithms based on block coordinate descent and combinatorial local search to obtain high-quality (approximate) solutions for our estimator.
+Additionally, we propose a novel exact optimization algorithm to obtain globally optimal solutions.
+We investigate the theoretical properties of our estimators.
+We formally show how our estimators leverage the shared support information across tasks to achieve better variable selection performance.
+We evaluate the performance of our methods in simulations and two biomedical applications.
+Our proposed approaches appear to outperform other sparse MTL methods in variable selection and prediction accuracy.
+We provide the $\texttt{sMTL}$ package on \texttt{CRAN}. }